trycourier/courier-android/Docs/Inbox.md

 ## Default Inbox Example

 The default `CourierInbox` styles.
-The colors will be pulled for your `styles.xml` file.
+Colors are using `colorPrimary` located in your `res/values/themes.xml` file.

 <img width="810" alt="android-default-inbox-styles" src="https://github.com/trycourier/courier-android/assets/6370613/1aca0cd0-a0bb-4e22-9ac6-65a97a06f914">